-If there is one thing that catches ones’ eyes in Tehran would be the traffic jam.
+If there is one thing that catches ones’ eyes in Tehran would be the usual massive traffic jam.

 The motorists here use more of their horns and brakes to move along the morning traffic jam.
-In between we have motorcyclists whom many do not wear helmet and pedestrians who crossing the road.
+In between, we have motorcyclists whom many do not wear a helmet and pedestrians crossing the road without any apprehension.
 When one is walking and crossing roads in Tehran, one need to look left, right, front and back because you will never know when a fast car can drive towards you.
-We have seen many incidents of cars being driven on the opposite of the road (we have the same problem with motorcyclists back in Malaysia)

 Despite the age of the Iran Air’s Jumbo, the landing in Tehran’s newest international airport was surprisingly very smooth but even so, almost everyone clapped when the plane safely landed and that got us worried (clapping means the landing is not smooth most of the time?).